omni-ai-npu/omni-ai-npu.github.io/_posts/2017-12-27-opensds-official.md

 * a **unified management entry point for user**
 * an **aggregation view of heterogeneous storage resources**
 * an **automated provisioning engine**
+* a **standardized layered architecture that could ease the storage adaptation in cloud native era**

 ## Architecture Overview

 ![OpenSDS Zealand Release Architecture](https://github.com/opensds/opensds/raw/master/architecture.png)

-As shown in the above figure, OpenSDS software consists of two main components: **Controller** and **NBP (North Bound Plugin)**, both of which adopt a **layered architecture** that standardize the communication flow.
+As shown in the above figure, OpenSDS software consists of two main components: **Controller** and **NBP (North Bound Plugin)**, both of which adopt a **layered architecture** that standardize the management workflow.
 We will go into the details of the two components in the following subsections:

 ### Hotpot - OpenSDS Controller Project